 As part of the overall HSR system, the operation of the HSR Build Alternative would provide permanent beneficial effects through improved regional accessibility, reduced vehicle trips on freeways, and improvements to transportation infrastructure and roadway crossings.
 The HSR Build Alternative would be entirely grade-separated, meaning that crossings with roads, railroads, and other transportation facilities would be at different heights (overcrossings or undercrossings), so that the HSR Build Alternative would neither interrupt nor interface with other modes of transport.
 The grade separation projects included as part of the HSR Build Alternative would provide safety benefits to motorists, pedestrians, and bicyclists.
 Grade-separation projects would also improve safety and reduce travel delays when motorists, pedestrians, and bicyclists have to wait for passing trains.
 These permanent traffic effects would benefit all communities close to the project footprint.
+In response to public comments on the Draft EIR/EIS, design refinements were made to the Main Street grade separation, which is located within areas with substantial minority and low-income populations, to reduce impacts to the local community to the extent feasible.
+The design of this grade separation was also revised to address the concerns raised by stakeholders and the public related to access to local businesses and truck traffic.
+The revised design would maintain the connection between Lamar Street and Main Street, similar to the existing circulation network for trucks.
+Therefore, no increase in truck trips or impacts related to truck access on Albion Street or the surrounding neighborhood and Albion Riverside Park would occur as a result of the roadway reconfigurations associated with this grade separation.
+Additionally, the Main Street Grade Separation would resut in improvements to emergency response times to the Albion neighborhood from reduced travel delays.
 Within and in the vicinity of the station sites, the increased activity created by the added HSR facilities would increase the number of vehicle, pedestrian, and bicycle trips to and from the stations.
 Existing users of the LAUS facilities may experience an increase in travel delays due to increased congestion at intersections, additional pedestrian volumes at roadway crossing points or on sidewalk segments, or increased pedestrian congestion within the station site itself.

 Overall, during operations, communities would experience permanent, beneficial effects, in particular from proposed improvements to roadway crossings.
-A dedicated pedestrian undercrossing would be provided at Chevy Chase Drive, which would be closed to vehicular traffic during operation.
+A dedicated pedestrian overcrossing would be provided at Chevy Chase Drive, which would be closed to vehicular traffic during operation.
 This pedestrian linkage would have a beneficial effect to the low-income and/or minority populations in the vicinity of Chevy Chase Drive by enhancing safe bicycle and pedestrian movement in this location.